Skip to main content

 The Python3.7 document adds this warning:

 multiprocessing.pool objects have internal resources that need to be properly managed (like any other resource) by using the pool as a context manager or by calling close() and terminate() manually.
 Failure to do this can lead to the process hanging on finalization.
-Note that is not correct to rely on the garbage colletor to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see object.__del__() for more information).
+Note that is not correct to rely on the garbage collector to destroy the pool as CPython does not assure that the finalizer of the pool will be called (see object.__del__() for more information).

 The Bug is Fixed in Python 3.8 #